Dr. Adrienne Harris

-Ph.D., Clinical Associate Professor of Psychology, Supervisor at NY University Postdoc.
-Program in Psychotherapy & Psychoanalysis.
-Co-founder of the Sandor Ferenczi Center.
+Ph.D., Clinical Associate Professor of Psychology, Faculty and Supervisor at New York University Postdoctoral Program in Psychotherapy & Psychoanalysis.
+Co-founder and co-chair of the Sándor Ferenczi Center at the New School for Social Research.
+Editor at Psychoanalytic Dialogues, and Studies In Gender and Sexuality.
 Research topics: gender, analytic subjectivity, analysts of the period of WW I. Co-editor of Ghosts in the Consulting Room: Echoes of Trauma in Psychoanalysis (2016).

 Dr. John Launer

-M.D., Family Psychotherapist, Educator and Writer.
-Honorary Life Time Consultant at the Tavistock Clinic, London.
-Author of the first full length biography of Sabina Spielrein in English: Sex versus Survival: The Life and Ideas of Sabina Spielrein, launched with presentations at the Anna Freud Clinic in London and the New York Psychoanalytic Society.
+M.D., Family physician, Family therapist, Educator and Writer.
+He is a Honorary Lifetime Consultant at the Tavistock Clinic, London, where he is convenor of the evolution and psychotherapy group.
+Author of the first full length English biography of Sabina Spielrein: Sex versus Survival: The Life and Ideas of Sabina Spielrein (2014), launched with presentations at the Anna Freud Clinic in London and the New York Psychoanalytic Society.

 Dr. Klara Naszkowska